veridonia/whitepaper/Whitepaper.md

 **5. Transparency and Auditability**
 All moderation actions, votes, and reputation adjustments are publicly recorded, ensuring full transparency and enabling independent verification.
 This openness safeguards the integrity of the community governance model.

-This combined framework addresses critical flaws in traditional engagement-driven platforms, restoring trust and prioritizing content integrity.
+This combined framework seeks to address flaws in engagement-driven platforms, aiming to restore trust and prioritize content integrity.

 ### 4. System Architecture

+The following components detail the implementation of Veridonia’s five foundational pillars.

 #### 4.1 User Onboarding and Baseline Attributes